CronCats/docs/content/docs/example-indexer.md

 }
 ```

 There's a lot of information in this guide, and you've probably got questions.
-Do not hesitate to reach out and get help with further integrating croncat!
+Do not hesitate to reach out and get help with further integrating CronCat!